firebase/firebase-admin-node/docgen/markdown/firebase-admin.md

 ## machineLearning()

-Gets the  service for the default app or a given app.
+Gets the [MachineLearning](./firebase-admin.machine-learning.machinelearning.md#machinelearning_class) service for the default app or a given app.

-`admin.machineLearning()` can be called with no arguments to access the default app's  service or as `admin.machineLearning(app)` to access the  service associated with a specific app.
+`admin.machineLearning()` can be called with no arguments to access the default app's `MachineLearning` service or as `admin.machineLearning(app)` to access the `MachineLearning` service associated with a specific app.

 <b>Signature:</b>